 “It will hands-down be the toughest schedule we have ever had,” Head Football Coach Todd Whitten explained.
 “I don’t know how many games we can win, but we will compete very well.”

-Since it is Tarleton’s second year at the Division 1 level, they will be unable to participate in the postseason this fall.
+Since it is Tarleton’s second year at the DI level, they will be unable to participate in the postseason this fall.

 Players to Watch